dbos-inc/dbos-docs/docs/python/tutorials/workflow-tutorial.md

 pagination_prev: getting-started/quickstart-programming-python
 ---

-Workflows orchestrate the execution of other functions, like transactions and communicators.
+Workflows orchestrate other functions.
-Workflows provide _durable execution_: if they are interrupted for any reason (e.g., an executor is restarted or crashes), DBOS automatically resumes them from where they left off, running them to completion without re-executing any operation that already finished.
+They provide _durable execution_: if they are interrupted for any reason (e.g., an executor is restarted or crashes), DBOS automatically resumes them from where they left off, running them to completion without re-executing any operation that already finished.
-You can use workflows to coordinate multiple operations that must all complete for a program to be correct.
-For example, in our [e-commerce demo](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/widget-store), we use a workflow for payment processing.
+Workflows are critical for building reliable, fault-tolerant programs.
+To see what workflows can do, try out our [widget store example](../examples/widget-store.md): no matter how many times you crash the online storefront, it always correctly processes your orders.

+Workflows are comprised of [_steps_](./step-tutorial.md).
+Steps are functions that the workflow attempts to execute exactly-once.
+If a workflow is interrupted, it resumes execution from the last completed step.
-To make a function a workflow, annotate it with the [`@DBOS.workflow`](../reference/decorators.md#workflow) decorator.
+You can make any Python function a step by annotating it with `@DBOS.step()`.
-Workflows may freely call transactions, communicators, and other workflows.
-However, they must be **[deterministic](#determinism).**

 Here's an example workflow (from the [programming guide](../../getting-started/quickstart-programming-python.md)) signing an online guestbook then recording the signature in the database.
-Here, `sign_guestbook` is a [communicator](./communicator-tutorial.md) and `insert_greeting` is a [transaction](./transaction-tutorial.md).
+Here, `sign_guestbook` is a [step](./step-tutorial.md).
+`insert_greeting` is a [transaction](./transaction-tutorial.md), a special type of step optimized for database operations.
 By using a workflow, we guarantee that every guestbook signature is recorded in the database, even if execution is interrupted.

 ```python